The guidelines issued by the USDA state butter can be left out covered & unrefrigerated for a week.

 As butter is loaded into the biēm, it travels down from the product’s middle carriage into a reservoir.
 There, the biēm has layers of ultra-thin heaters that melt the butter.
 Once melted, butter moves up from the reservoir to spray.

 The biēm has a sensor that knows when to turn the heating elements on and off, based on its position.
 In a nutshell, this sensor tells the biēm when it needs to melt more butter, based on how full-with-butter the biēm’s lower reservoir is.
 It is normal to see some melted butter in the main chamber where the butter is kept before spraying as a result of residual heat there.

 It sprays an estimated .4g of butter per second of spray.

 The melt to spray time depends on the initial temperature of the biēm at the time of use.
-If the biēm has been in use and you are adding more butter, it takes about five seconds to liquefy and spray butter, If you're just starting to use a unit stored on the counter at room temperature, it will take approximately 15-20 seconds to begin converting it into a spray.
+If the biēm has been in use and you are adding more butter, it is quicker than if it was stored in the refrigerator.
+If you're just starting to use the unit which has been stored on the counter at room temperature, it will take longer than if the unit was just in use.
 Just "out of the refrigerator" stored start times will also vary depending on temperature of the refrigerator.

 The biēm has a patent-pending nozzle design that's designed not to clog.
 Here’s how it works: It takes the butter it melts through it's reservoir and sends it to the nozzle, where it emerges as a single separate butter stream.
 Air, not flammable propellants, from another stream, then atomizes it as it meets the butter stream and converts it into a spray.